ADD CONDITION

 If you are using any of the products mentioned, please be aware of the following important warnings and precautions:

-• Sore Throat Warning: If you have a severe sore throat that lasts more than 2 days or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, consult a doctor immediately.
+• Sore Throat Warning: If you have a severe sore throat that lasts more than 2 days or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, consult a doctor promptly.
 These symptoms may indicate a serious condition.
-If sore mouth symptoms do not improve within 7 days, see your dentist or doctor.
+If sore mouth symptoms do not improve in 7 days, see your dentist or doctor.

-• Cough and Sore Throat: Stop using the product and call your doctor if your cough persists for more than 7 days, tends to recur, or is accompanied by fever, rash, or persistent headache.
+• Cough Warning: If your cough persists for more than 7 days, tends to recur, or is accompanied by fever, rash, or persistent headache, stop using the product and call your doctor.
 These could be signs of a serious condition.

-• Pregnancy and Breastfeeding: If you are pregnant or breastfeeding, consult a healthcare professional before use.
+• If you are pregnant or breastfeeding, consult a healthcare professional before use.

 Overdose

-If you accidentally swallow or overdose on any of the products mentioned, it is crucial to seek medical help immediately or contact a Poison Control Center.
-Signs of overdose may vary, but common symptoms can include nausea, vomiting, or unusual reactions.
+If you accidentally swallow any of the products listed, it's important to seek medical help or contact a Poison Control Center immediately.
+Signs of an overdose can vary, but common symptoms may include nausea, vomiting, or unusual behavior.
 Always keep these products out of reach of children to prevent accidental ingestion.

 Pregnancy Use

 If you are pregnant or breastfeeding, it is important to consult a healthcare professional before using any of the following products.
-Many cough drops, pain relief gels, creams, and patches recommend seeking medical advice prior to use.
-This includes products like menthol cough drops, Biofreeze, and various topical analgesics.
+Many cough drops, topical analgesics, and pain relief gels or creams recommend seeking medical advice due to potential risks that have not been fully evaluated during pregnancy.
+This includes products like menthol cough drops, pain relief gels, and various topical patches.

-While some products do not provide specific information regarding their safety during pregnancy, the general guideline is to err on the side of caution.
+While some products do not provide specific information regarding their safety during pregnancy, it is generally advised to err on the side of caution.
 Always discuss with your healthcare provider to ensure the safety of both you and your baby.

 Lactation Use

 If you are pregnant or breastfeeding, it is important to consult a healthcare professional before using any medications or products.
-Many labels indicate that there is no specific information provided regarding the safety of these products for nursing mothers or their potential effects on lactation.
-Some products may have a risk of being excreted in breast milk, which means they could pass into your breast milk and potentially affect your infant.
+Many labels indicate that there is a potential for certain substances to be excreted in breast milk, which means they can pass into your breast milk and potentially affect your nursing infant.
+The effects of these substances on infants are often not well studied, so caution is advised.

 Pediatric Use